altomani/reinsurance-contracts-repository/README.md

 # Reinsurance Contracts Repository

-A collection of reinsurance contracts extracted from SEC filings.
+A large collection of publicly available reinsurance contracts extracted from SEC filings.

 ## Project Description
-This repository retrieves, processes, and classifies reinsurance contracts obtained from SEC filings.
-It includes scripts for:
-- Searching and downloading filings (e.g., 10-K, 10-Q forms)
-- Filtering filings containing specific exhibit types
-- Classifying contracts using OpenAI models
+This repository contains:
+- Thousands of reinsurance contracts, retrieved from the EDGAR database of SEC filings.
+- Metadata about the contracts, and additional classification metadata generated with gpt-4o-mini and gemini-2.0-flash.
+- The scripts used to search, download and classify the contracts

-## Detailed Requirements
+## Detailed description of the data

-- Python 3.7 or above.
+### download/
+This folder contains the contracts in their original format, mostly HTML, or TXT for the early years, and a few scanned PDFs.

+The files are the result of a search in the EDGAR database for all reinsurance-related files, that are Exhibit 10 attachments to a 10-K or 10-Q filing for the years from 2001 to 2024.
+A large majority of the results of this query are reinsurance contracts, but some are other kinds of agreement that jost happen to mention reinsurance.

+### index-download/
+This folder contains CSV files, one for each year, with metadata about the files (issuer, title, various SEC document identifiers).
+The index for year 2021 contains some entries without a corresponding file.
+These are the entries for which the original file is not available (404 error).

+### index-classification/ index-classification-gemini/
+Thees folders contain CSV files, one for each year, with additional columns for contract classification, written by gpt-4o-mini and gemini-2.0-flash.

+The PDF files have not been classified because most of them are scanned documents.
+Some documents have no classification by gemini because it failed to return an answer in the correct format.

+### scripts/
+The scripts to download and classify the contracts.

+## Instructions to run the scripts

+### Requirements
-- Required libraries: requests, sec-api, python-dotenv, pandas, aiohttp, asyncio, nest_asyncio, openai, html2text.
+- Required packages: requests, sec-api, python-dotenv, pandas, aiohttp, asyncio, nest_asyncio, openai, html2text.
-- Internet connection for API access.

-## Installation & Setup
+- API keys for https://sec-api.io/, https://platform.openai.com/ and https://aistudio.google.com/.

+### Execution Instructions
 1. Clone the repository.
 2. Create a virtual environment.
 3. Install dependencies:
    pip install -r requirements.txt
-4. Create a `.env` file in the repository root with the following variables:
+4. Create a `.env` file in the repository root with the following variables (an `.env_example` with invalid values is included):
    - SEC_API_KEY: Your SEC API key.
-   - USER_AGENT_NAME: Your name (for user agent).
+   - USER_AGENT_NAME: Your name (for user agent for SEC downloads).
-   - USER_AGENT_EMAIL: Your email (for user agent).
+   - USER_AGENT_EMAIL: Your email (for user agent for SEC downloads).
    - OPENAI_API_KEY: Your OpenAI API key.

-## Execution Instructions
+   - GEMINI_API_KEY: Your Gemini API key.
+5. Move to the `scripts` folder and adjust the dates inside the three scripts.
-- To search and download filings, run: python search-download-reinsurance-contracts.py
+6. To search and download filings, run:

+    `python search-download-reinsurance-contracts.py`

+7. To classify contracts with gpt-4o-mini, run:

+    `python classify-contracts.py`

-- To classify contracts, run:
+8. To classify contracts with gemini-2.0-flash, run:

-  python classify-contracts.py
+    `python classify-contracts-gemini.py`

 The scripts process filings year by year (e.g., from 2002 to 2003) and print progress to the console.

-## Output Files
-- Downloaded filings are saved in the `download` directory.
-- A CSV file with metadata (e.g., index-YYYY.csv) is saved in the `index-download` directory.
-- The classification results are saved as CSV files (e.g., index-classification-YYYY.csv) in the `classified` directory.

-## Additional Notes
-- Ensure the `.env` file is correctly populated.
-- Check terminal outputs for download and processing errors.
-- The project is designed to handle pagination of search results and asynchronous downloads to efficiently manage large batches of documents.

-## Contents of the Folders

-### download
-This folder contains the contracts in their original format, mostly HTML, TXT for the early years, and a few scanned PDFs.

-### index-download
-This folder contains CSV files, one for each year, with metadata about the files (issuer, title, and other information from EDGAR).

-### index-classification
-This folder contains CSV files, one for each year, with additional columns for contract classification, done by gpt-4o-mini.

-### index-classification-gemini
-This folder contains CSV files, one for each year, with additional columns for contract classification, done by gemini-2.0-flash.

-## Repository Contents Clarification
-This repository contains documents extracted from the EDGAR SEC database that are reinsurance-related Exhibit 10 attachments to a SEC quarterly or yearly filing.
-Most of them are reinsurance contracts, but not all.
-They have been classified with the help of gpt-4o-mini and gemini-2.0-flash.
-The classification identifies which ones are reinsurance contracts and adds some other metadata, like type of treaty, line of business.

-The PDF files have not been classified because most of them are scanned documents.

-Some documents classified with gemini have no classification because gemini failed to return an answer in the correct format.

-Some files from 2021 are missing because they are 404 on EDGAR.